-2018/19 2019/20

-Nature £000 £000

-Grant income from the UK Government for Individual Electoral 160 152
+2019/20 2020/21 Nature £000 £000 Grant income from the UK Government for Individual Electoral Registration (IER) 152 232 Grant income from the Scottish Government - 134

-Registration (IER)

 The grant received for Individual Electoral Registration (IER) is intended to fund the additional costs incurred by the Board.
+Other grant income from the Scottish Government was additional funding to support the expected increase in postal voting ahead of the 2021 Scottish Parliament elections.